-In the table, there is a column titled, "Suggested frequency of testing",-This column indicates the suggested cycle of recurrent tests for a particular method. -The actual frequency of testing on which a particular plant's compliance program is based should be determined within the broader compliance management framework of the Generator, and should include consideration of all relevant factors including:
+In the table, the column titled, "Suggested frequency of testing", indicates the suggested cycle of recurrent tests for a particular method.
+The actual frequency of testing on which a particular plant's compliance program is based should be determined within the broader compliance management framework of the Generator, and should include consideration of all relevant factors including:

-- the technology of the plant specific to that performance standard; - experience with the particular generation technology; - manufacturer's advice with respect to the particular model;42 and
+- the technology of the plant specific to that performance standard; - experience with the particular generation technology; - manufacturer's advice with respect to the particular model; and

-42 This could include considering any specific requirements related to the minimum number of operational hours required prior to undertaking 'major inspections'.
+&lt;sup>30 This could include considering any specific requirements related to the minimum number of operational hours required prior to undertaking 'major inspections'.